 BVG payout: when will my pension be paid out?

 Insured persons can withdraw their pension fund assets in various ways: as a monthly pension, as a one-off lump-sum payment or as a combination of the two.
 This will happen as soon as you reach the statutory retirement age.
+In any case, the current regulations of your pension fund apply.

 How much is the BVG offset?